bigcommerce/dev-docs/docs/api-docs/getting-started/working-with-jwts.md

 ## Decode, verify, and parse

 BigCommerce's payload JWTs implement the JWT-JWS specification that the [IETF's](https://www.ietf.org/) open standard [RFC 7515](https://datatracker.ietf.org/doc/html/rfc7515) defines. >>> Consult endpoint documentation for the specific characteristics of the JWT you're decoding >>> or encoding.
 In general, our payload JWTs are composed of three distinct **base64URL**-encoded strings concatenated with the `.` character.
+>>> are all our JWTs now to 7515 spec? check booker slack before asking this

 ```js title="Form of payload JWT"
 header_b64.payload_claims_b64.signature_b64